Psst…I have news.

 To hear how this word is pronounced, Listen here.

-Irish writer Manchán Magan beautifully defines Cáithnín in an article in the Irish Times, where he discusses the beauty of the Irish language.
+Irish writer Manchán Magan beautifully defines Cáithnín in an article in the Irish Times.

 “Cáithnín is another fine example of how a single word can unlock the hidden richness in our lives and landscape.
 It means a speck of dust, a husk of corn, a snowflake, a subatomic particle, and a minuscule smidge of butter, or anything tiny that gets into the eye and irritates it.
 But, most evocatively of all, it also means the goosebumps you feel in moments when you contemplate how everything is interrelated and how tiny we are in relation to the whole, like that feeling when you realise, or, maybe, remember, that we are all one – all unified.
 In this way, cáithnín, becomes like a koan or mantra – a single word that brings you right around the universe from the infinitesimal to the infinite.
 It becomes a reminder from our past about how we once related to our environment and community, and how we might do so again.”

 How many times have you felt that?
-I feel it every time I explore an heirloom and sense a speck of energy left by the ancestor who held the object before.
+I feel it every time I explore an heirloom.
+It’s the speck of energy left by the ancestor who held the object before.

 But now, it is the last line in his definition that has been calling out to me: